 As the dominant color in nature, we tend to be at home with green anywhere in the house.
 Light greens work well in bathrooms and living rooms; mid-range greens are a great accent for kitchens and dining rooms.
 Green can have a calming effect, that’s what makes it popular in hospitals, schools and work environments.

-- Positive: Harmony, balance, refreshment, universal love, rest, restoration, reassurance, environmental awareness, equilibrium, peace.
+- Positive: Harmony, balance, refreshment, universal love, rest, restoration, reassurance, environmental awareness, equilibrium, peace, mental stimulation balance of head and heart, reliable in a more friendly way than blue, represents spring so renewal.

 - Negative: Boredom, stagnation, blandness, enervation.